-- If you die while on Active Service, the survivor benefit will be based on your actual years of service, or 20 years of Pension Service, whichever is greater. - If you die after leaving Active Service with 5 or more years of Pension Service, but before receiving a pension, the survivor benefit will be 50% of your base monthly pension you would have been entitled to receive at normal retirement (age 50) with no reduction for age. - If you die after leaving Active Service with less than 5 years of Pension Service, no monthly benefit will be payable to your survivors.
-DPFP will refund the Member contributions made on application by your designated beneficiary. - If you die before you have elected to receive a retirement pension, your Qualified Survivors can waive monthly benefits and receive all of your contributions to the System instead. - If you die while receiving a service or disability pension, the survivor benefit will be 50% of the retirement pension you were receiving at the time of your death.
+- If you die while on Active Service, the survivor benefit will be 50% of your base monthly pension you had accrued at the time of your death, but not less than 25% of your Average Monthly Computation Pay. - If you die after leaving Active Service with 10 or more years of Pension Service, but before receiving a pension, the survivor benefit will be 50% of your base monthly pension you had accrued at the time you left Active Service. - If you die after leaving Active Service with less than 10 years of Pension Service, no monthly benefit will be payable to your survivors.
+The System will refund the Member contributions made on application by your designated beneficiary. - If you die before you have elected to receive a retirement pension, your Qualified Survivors can waive monthly benefits and receive all of your contributions to the System instead. - If you die while receiving a service or disability pension, the survivor benefit will be 50% of the retirement pension you were receiving at the time of your death.